Family of toddler killed in Richmond asks for prayers

 Richmond NAACP President: 'It makes no sense'

-Richmond NAACP President James "JJ" Minor was disgusted and frustrated after learning of the boy's death.
+Richmond NAACP President James J.J.
+Minor was disgusted and frustrated after learning of the boy's death.

 "The worst thing on this earth is a coward with a gun," Minor said.
 "When I was coming up across the bridge from Hull Street, I saw the police rushing to go to that way, but I had no idea of what was going on at the time.
 And then an hour later I got that call that said a child, a three-year-old, was shot."